 I was born 1985 and spent my childhood and youth in the backwoods of Milan, Italy.
 A lot of books, comic strips and a constantly growing stamp collection helped me fight against afternoon boredom and inspired me to my first drawings.

 2002 a school exchange program brought me to Kaiserslautern, a city in southwest Germany.
-The change of air turned out to feel even better than I had dared to dream, so I decided to stay.
 After senior high school I moved to Berlin, where I studied education with a focus on media-pedagogy.
-Later I worked as a project manager for a children’s media publisher, as a teacher and as a social educator.
-But I missed something: daily activities with pencils and paper.
+Later I worked as a project manager for a publisher, as a teacher and as a social educator.
+But I missed something: daily activities with pencils and colors.

 2012 – 2016: study “Illustration Design” in Berlin

 Customers: stock companies as ADO Properties, Deutsche Bahn, GASAG, Sanofi and Siemens, as well as regional authorities, small and medium-sized enterprises, agencies and publishers

 Teaching: workshops “How To Design Flipcharts” for educational institutes and company teams, talk about illustration at the dpa-Infografik, workshop “Intuitive Drawing”, private lessons in “Vizualization”

 Exhibitions: „Moabit am Sonntag“ at Salon Gartenhaus Parterre in Berlin, „Berlin am Sonntag“ at Frauenzentrum Marie e.V., Participation in the Long Illustration Night 2016, group exibitions at the AID Berlin

 Publications: “Berlin – Ein Reiseheft für Besucher und neugierige Bewohner” (Berlin – A Travel Pad for Guests and Curious Inhabitants), illustration blog “Berlin am Sonntag” with a streetscape a week (2014–2016)